ashtonthomas/bento-wiki-spider/README.md

 - Hibernate connection with Derby (failed here: https://github.com/ashtonthomas/bento-wiki-spider/pull/1)
 - Wiki crawler
 - Angular trace view (in progress and complete)
+- Need a better way to develop locally and be able to edit angular code and java code without rebuilding
+- Find a way to build on deploy and not commit compiled resources on every change (this is so annoying)

 ## This is the start of the java hack project.